 But, before we talk about our method for treating your benign skin lesions, let’s look at the most common benign skin lesions in a bit more detail.

-A mole (otherwise known as a nevus) is a formation of pigmented cells that cluster, rather than spreading out over the skin.
+A mole (otherwise known as a nevus) is a Formation of pigment that cluster, rather than spreading out over the skin.
 They are smooth-edged brown spots that can vary in size and are usually harmless.
 However, moles can change in appearance due to several different factors, most commonly sun exposure.
 It is always important to seek medical advice immediately if you notice any changes or become concerned.
 Click here to see the NHS guidance for Moles.

 Skin tags are made up of blood vessels and collagen fibres.
 They are smooth and ‘fleshy’, often hanging loose from the skin without causing any pain or discomfort.
 Skin tags tend to develop on areas of the skin that rub together, such as the groin, underarm and under the breast.
 They also commonly appear around the neck area.
 They are harmless, but can impact on a person’s self-esteem.